Stuffed Eggplant Parmesan

-A fun twist on eggplant parmesan - these eggplant "boats" are hollowed out and stuffed with sweet Italian chicken sausage and tomato sauce, then topped with melted mozzarella – Oh ma gaaaa!
+Stuffed Eggplant Parmesan is a fun, easy twist on eggplant parmesan – these baked eggplant “boats” are hollowed out and stuffed with chicken sausage, tomato sauce and mozzarella.

-I picked up some white eggplant at the farmer's market because they looked like the perfect size to make these boats.
-You could use any variety as long as they aren't too large.
+Look for medium sized eggplants, white or Japanese would be perfect here.
+You could use any variety as long as they aren’t too large.
 The pulp that gets scooped out goes right back into the stuffing so nothing gets wasted.
-One boat is a complete meal and super filling, you can serve it with a side salad if you have the room!
+One boat is a complete meal and super filling, you can also serve it with a side salad if you wish!

-- 3 links (8.4 oz?) sweet Italian chicken sausage, casings removed (I used Premio)
+- 3 links, 8.4 oz sweet Italian chicken sausage, casings removed (I love Premio)

 - 1/2 small onion, finely diced

 - 1 1/3 cups crushed tomatoes